-The purpose of this report is for the Committee to determine an application for the grant of a sexual entertainment venue licence in respect of the premises situated at 1 Granada Road, Southsea, Portsmouth, PO4 0RD and known by the name of Elegance.
+The purpose of this report is for the Committee to determine an application for the renewal of a sexual entertainment venue licence in respect of the premises situated at 1 Granada Road, Southsea, PO4 0RD and known as Elegance.
 The application has been submitted by Wellhot Ltd.